Marketing Tactics for Independent Consultants: Build Your Network

 What you know vs. who you know

 It’s no surprise that organizations prefer to hire talent with a proven track record.
 But when trust is this critical, referrals from respected peers and employees become the gold standard.
-Various studies estimate that 70-85 percent of people were hired for their current role thanks to networking.
+Studies estimate that 70-85 percent of people were hired for their current role thanks to networking.

-Be clear about what you do best—and make yourself known for it—in order to build your network and stay top of mind when executives are looking for independent talent to support new projects and changing priorities.
-Here are four ways to do just that:
+By showcasing what you do best, you’ll effectively establish and maintain an understanding about your knowledge and expertise.
+In turn, you’ll be able to build your network and stay top of mind when executives are looking for independent talent to support new projects and changing priorities.
+Here are four tips on how to do just that:

 Deepening these connections means considering your network’s needs, challenges, or pain points and reaching out proactively.
 Be genuine in your interactions and nurture relationships in a way that allows you to apply your skills to add value.

 “It does not have to be big stuff.
-It does not have to be, ‘Adam, I am presenting you with a business gift,’” Sallie Krawchek, founder of Ellevest, says.
+It does not have to be, ‘Adam, I am presenting you with a business gift,’” she said.
 “But instead it can be, I met with Adam a couple weeks ago, and I know he was interested in X, and here is an article on X, so let me send it over to him.
 Or I met someone, and I think he and Adam would really hit it off.
 Let me make that introduction or offer to make it.”

 Connecting people within your network is a powerful way to add value to your relationships, particularly if they have experience or skills outside your area of expertise.
-This has the added benefit of reinforcing trust by acknowledging that you know what you know, as well as what you don’t.
+This has the added benefit of reinforcing trust by acknowledging that you know what you know and admitting what you don’t.

-Later, those contacts will be more likely to think of you when they need to connect someone with the specific types of problems you excel at solving.
+In time, your contacts will be more likely to think of you when they need to connect someone with the specific types of problems you excel at solving, and you might just find yourself with a stellar contact that can solve the problems you can’t.
+Networking is a mutually beneficial, reciprocal process between professionals after all.

-Though COVID concerns have made in-person networking difficult lately, the digital realm offers its own opportunities.
-Guest authoring articles for related industry sites can help you demonstrate your expertise and help you build your network connections with a new audience.
+Today’s digital ecosystem offers endless opportunities for communication and collaboration.
+Guest authoring articles for related industry sites and tapping into professional forums—like collaborative articles on LinkedIn—can help you demonstrate your expertise and help you build your network connections with a new audience.
 In many cases, you can repurpose content you originally created for your site, dive deeper into a topic you’ve touched on before, or create a round-up post that links back to past articles.
-Don’t forget to include a link to your site in your author bio!

 Apply Today